UtkarshPathrabe/An-Introduction-to-Interactive-Programming-in-Python----Coursera/Week 01/Week 1 Quiz/Quiz01.md

 Consider the Boolean expression not (p or not q).
 Give the four following values in order, separated only by spaces:

-the value of the expression when p is True, and q is True, the value of the expression when p is True, and q is False, the value of the expression when p is False, and q is True, the value of the expression when p is False, and q is False, Remember, each of the four results you provide should be True or False with the proper capitalization.
+The value of the expression when p is True, and q is True.
+The value of the expression when p is True, and q is False.
+The value of the expression when p is False, and q is True.
+The value of the expression when p is False, and q is False.
+Remember, each of the four results you provide should be True or False with the proper capitalization.

 ### Answer